Using Gossips to Spread Information: Theory and Evidence from a Randomized Controlled Trial: Conclusion

-Our model illustrates that it should be easy for even very myopic and non-Bayesian agents, simply by counting, to have an idea as to who is central in their community (according to fairly complex definitions).
-Motivated by this, we asked villagers to identify central individuals in their village.
-They do not simply name locally central individuals (the most central among those they know), but actually name ones that are \emph{globally} central within the village.
-This suggests that individuals may use simple protocols to learn valuable things about the complex systems within which they are embedded.
+Our model illustrates that it should be easy for even very myopic and non-Bayesian (as well as fully rational) agents, simply by counting, to have an idea of who is central in their community -- according to fairly complex measures of centrality.
+Motivated by this, we asked villagers to identify good diffusers in their village.
+They do not simply name locally central individuals (the most central among those they know), but actually name people who are {globally} central within the village.
+Moreover, in a specially designed experiment, we find that nominated individuals are indeed much more effective at diffusing a simple piece of information than other individuals, even village elders.
+This suggests that people can use simple observations to learn valuable things about the complex social systems within which they are embedded, and that researchers and others who are interested in diffusing information have an easy and direct method of identifying highly central seeds.

+Although our model focuses on the network-based mechanics of communication, in practice, considerations beyond simple network position may determine who the ``best'' person is to spread information, as other characteristics may affect the quality and impact of communication.
+It seems that villagers take such characteristics into account and thus nominate individuals who are not only highly central but who are even more successful at diffusing information than the average highly central individual.

-Our findings have important policy implications, since such nomination data are easily collected and therefore can be used in a variety of contexts, either on its own, or combined with other easily collected data, to identify who would be a good seed for an information.
-For instance, if a household is both a nominee and a leader, it has a 47\% likelihood of being in the top 10\% of the centrality distribution.
+Our findings have important policy implications, since such nominations are easy to collect and therefore can be used in a variety of contexts, either on their own or combined with other easily collected data, to identify effective seeds for information diffusion.
+Thus, using this sort of protocol may be a cost-effective way to improve diffusion and outreach.

-It is also worth commenting that our work focuses on the network-based mechanics of communication.
-In practice, considerations beyond simple network position may determine who the ``best'' person is to spread information, as other characteristics may affect the quality and impact of communication.
-An avenue for further research is to investigate whether villagers take such characteristics into account and thus may nominate individuals who are even more successful at diffusing information than the most central individual in the network.
-Beyond these, the work presented here opens a rich agenda for further research, as one can explore which other aspects of agents' social environments can be learned in simple ways.
+Beyond these applications, the work presented here opens a rich agenda for further research, as one can explore which other aspects of agents' social environments can be learned in simple ways.
+For example, can individuals also identify individuals who are trusted by others?
+A piece of information about a cell-phone giveaway is probably innocuous enough to be transmitted by a ``gossip,'' but what about advice on immunization, for example?